Proposed developments of Manchester Metrolink: Projects to be investigated beyond the 5-year delivery plan

-HS2 & NPR-related developments
+HS2 and NPR-related developments

-As part of developments related to bringing High Speed 2 (HS2) and Northern Powerhouse Rail (NPR) to Manchester, High Speed Two Limited has proposed the present two-platform Piccadilly Metrolink stop at ground-level below the existing station platforms is relocated.
-A new larger four-platform stop located underground below the Manchester Piccadilly High Speed station is planned to replace it.
-Provision for a second ground-level Metrolink stop at the eastern end of the high speed station to service future Metrolink extensions, to be called Piccadilly Central, also forms part of the plans.
-At the proposed Manchester Airport High Speed station provision for a new Metrolink stop — potentially serving an extension from the existing Airport line — is also envisaged.
+As part of (now rejected) developments related to bringing High Speed 2 (HS2) and Northern Powerhouse Rail (NPR) to Manchester, High Speed Two Limited had proposed the present two-platform Piccadilly Metrolink stop at ground-level below the existing station platforms to be relocated.
+A new larger four-platform stop located underground below the Manchester Piccadilly High Speed station was planned to replace it.
+Provision for a second ground-level Metrolink stop at the eastern end of the high speed station to service future Metrolink extensions, to be called Piccadilly Central, also formed part of the plans.
+At the proposed Manchester Airport High Speed station provision for a new Metrolink stop — potentially serving an extension from the existing Airport line — was also envisaged.

 Previously proposed or suggested developments

 Buckley Wells

 Buckley Wells tram stop has been proposed to provide better passenger access in southern Bury, and would be on the Bury Line between Bury Interchange and Radcliffe tram stop.